-The Original Term Loan bears interest at an applicable rate of LIBOR Rate plus7.25% or Base Rate plus 6.25%.
+The Original Term Loan bears interest at an applicable rate of LIBOR Rate plus 7.25% or Base Rate plus 6.25%.
 For applicable rate determination, LIBOR is the higher of 1.00% and the LIBOR for a term equivalent to such period.
 The Original Term Loan is collateralized by all property including but not limited to accounts receivable, inventory, fixed assets and real estate with seniority in the Company's fixed assets and real estate.
-The Original Loan may be prepaid or terminated after one year at the Company's option with the payment of a prepayment penalty of 2% of the outstanding principal balance in year two, and none in year three and thereafter.
+The Original Loan may be prepaid or terminated after one year at the Company's option with the payment of a prepayment penalty of 2% of the outstanding principal balance in year one, 1% of the outstanding principal balance in year two, and none in year three and thereafter.
 The Original Term Loan requires quarterly outstanding principal payments of \$730 through September 30, 2023.
 Any outstanding principal balance together with any accrued but unpaid interest or fees will be due in full at maturity.